Understanding Policy Gradient - a fundamental idea in RL

 reward-to-go and a baseline added to the calculation of the gradients of the expected returns

-The interesting aspect of advantage functions is that if a given action is better than what we could expect from our policy, the modified reward term will be positive.
+What's neat about advantage functions is this: if an action is better than what we'd expect from our policy, the modified reward term comes out positive.
+If it would lead to a worse outcome, the term comes out negative.

-And so we either increase or decrease the probability of a given action based on how it compares to the performance of our policy on average!
+So we either increase or decrease the probability of an action based on how it compares to our policy's average performance!

 Summary